LinusGro/MentorPi_ris/README.md

 ```bash
 sudo apt update
 ```
-Then install the following packages:
+Then install the following packages (there might be warnings that the packages might not be supported for ROS-Jazzy but you can ignore these for now):
 * **usb_cam**
    - A ROS 2 package for interfacing with USB cameras, enabling video capture and streaming in robotic applications.
 ```bash